 Land Confiscation, Building Restrictions and Home Demolitions:

 In addition to preventing our urban growth by confiscating our lands and constructing settlements, Israel has adopted a series of discriminatory zoning policies intended to make it difficult for us to build on our land or to expand existing structures.
 As a result, we are only allowed to build and live on 13 percent of East Jerusalem.
 Further, permits to build within those areas are expensive and nearly impossible to obtain due to Israel’s restrictive and discriminatory measures and policies, thereby giving the Israeli government the ability to demolish homes where building, including expansion, was carried out without an Israeli permit.
+Latest studies indicate a lack of at least 60,000 housing units while approximately 25,000 structures are built without licensing permits, constituting about 40% of all houses in Palestinian neighborhoods.

 Since March 1993, Israel has prohibited non-Jerusalemite Palestinians from entering the city unless they obtain an Israeli-issued permit, which is rarely granted.
 As such, over 4 million Palestinians are denied access to our holy places in Jerusalem, are prohibited from studying in East Jerusalem and are denied certain medical treatments that are only available in East Jerusalem hospitals.